Importance of ethnic diversity

-African, Caribbean and Black registrants make up just 2% of the stem cell registry
+African, Caribbean and Black registrants make up just 2 per cent of the stem cell registry

-Members of Lambda Mu Mu - Canada's Chapter - Omega Psi Phi Fraternity Inc, International 13th District share donors from Black communities are currently underrepresented in Canada's stem cell registry and how building awareness can make all the difference.
+Members of Lambda Mu Mu — Canada's chapter — Omega Psi Phi Fraternity Inc., International 13th District share donors from Black communities are currently underrepresented in Canada's stem cell registry.
+They discuss how building awareness can make all the difference.
 The more people who register to donate stem cells, the better chance someone with a life-threatening blood disorder or blood cancer will receive a transplant.

 Rare blood types by ethnic, racial and Indigenous groups